hbjamil/cv/index.md

 Senior developer designing and implementing the API.
 Providing technical assistance to the junior developers.
 ### Tools and technologies
 **Java, Spring, Spring MVC/REST, Spring batch, Websphere, LDAP, Oracle**

+## September 2013 - September 2015 **KLM - Electronic Search & Booking tool**
+`                                                                                                                                `
+### Position:
+Freelance Senior Software Engineer
+### Overview
+www.klm.com provides an online search and booking tool to find and book lowest price tickets.
+This site provides a unique view of cheapest flights per year and per month for both outbound and inbound flights.
+Month by month or day by day price overview gives every user an option to compare the prices and book a journey with optimum flexibility.
+The whole application is divided into two parts, Search and Checkout.
+Search provides a single page web application optimized for searching cheapest flying options and checkout helps user to buy extra options and make a payment.
+Rebooking functionality is recently added in this application,
+### Role
+Worked as a senior back-end developer for the REST based back-end for the search and booking tool.
+Also added a few simple and small front-end components for the single page search application.
+### Achievement
+Implemented 80% of the back-end for the rebooking functionality.
+Gain reputation as a star developer who can burn 40% of the sprint points without compromising any quality or standards and always deliver things in time.
+### Tools and technologies
+**Search is a single page web application built with html and java script.
+This front-end uses a REST based back-end written in Java to execute different use-cases.
+SOAP services’ clients fetch the information from Amadeus about flights and reservations.
+This system is recently moved to Tomcat (from Websphere) and uses Oracle db to store transactional data.
+This system also uses MQ to provide feed-back to the internal monitoring systems.**